 Many of our resources, but not all of them, are sorted according to nine general areas of interest.
 These categories are a way to access and explore the bulk of our content through a particular focus or practice area.

 Each category begins with an overview of the ethics concepts in our resources as they relate to that area of interest.
 “Start Here” features three videos and three case studies to begin learning.
 Additional videos and case studies applicable to the category are listed separately.
 The suggested case studies are sorted by academic discipline.

 If you’re unfamiliar with Ethics Unwrapped and what it offers, you may wish to start with “Intro to Ethics Unwrapped” for an overview of the program and its resources.

 Using the Resources in Academia

-To integrate Ethics Unwrapped, you can show a video in class, assign a video to watch outside class, or embed a video in an online learning module.
-Then, prompt conversation.
-Ask students to answer the video’s discussion questions, and reflect on the concepts and issues raised by the video in class.
+To integrate Ethics Unwrapped in coursework, show a video in class, assign a video to watch outside class, or embed a video in an online learning module such as Canvas.
+Then, prompt conversation in class.
+Ask students to answer the video’s discussion questions, and to reflect on the concepts and issues raised by the students in the video.